Top Help Desk Questions

 I forgot my University Computing Account password.
 What do I do?

 If you have set your online security questions, you can use the Self-Service Password Reset Service to reset your password online.
-Just visit accounts.pitt.edu or My Pitt (my.pitt.edu) and click the Forgot Your Password? link.
+Just visit My Pitt (my.pitt.edu), click Profile, and click Manage My Account.
 If you have not set your online security questions, bring your University ID to a campus computing lab to have your password reset.